-While being one of the most horrible villains in the DC universe, Darkseid has also done some surprisingly normal things, like work at a Burger Fool, buy Earth porn and later watch it (purely for "research" purposes, and to force his adopted son Scott Free to watch it), and was once even mugged, and spent most of the time just analyzing the experience.
+While being one of the most horrible villains in the DC universe, Darkseid has also done some surprisingly normal things, like work at a Burger Fool, buy Earth porn and later watch it (purely for "research" purposes, and to force his adopted son Scott Free to watch it [if only because Scott's wife was in it]), and was once even mugged, and spent most of the time just analyzing the experience.

 In the 9th issue of Judd Winick's Outsiders, the demon Sabbac inflicts third degree burns on resident tank Grace.
 The scene cuts away after a strategic retreat by the eponymous team, and when next Sabbac is shown, he's trying on a new suit.
 This is partly subverted in that he's murdered everyone working at the shop in incredibly gruesome manners.

 Marvel Comics has the Bar With No Name, an establishment that caters specifically to super-villains.
-The Bar's first appearance did not fit this trope (it was where the mass-murder of several villains occured during the original "Scourge of the Underworld" storyline in ''Captain America") but since then, the Bar has appeared in many stand-alone stories where groups of villains gather to drink and talk (or commisserate).
+The Bar's first appearance did not fit this trope (it was where the mass-murder of several villains occurred during the original "Scourge of the Underworld" storyline in ''Captain America") but since then, the Bar has appeared in many stand-alone stories where groups of villains gather to drink and talk (or commiserate).

 In the J. Michael Straczynski run of Spider-Man, Morlun, a villain who absorbs life energy, is out for Spidey.
 The hero and a mentor wonder what he's plotting and what evil rituals he's performing to prepare himself, cut to...Morlun trying out evil leather pants, and wondering whether they make his butt look big.